josevnz/home_nmap/tutorial/README.md

 }
 ```

-And let's create it:
+The command to do it:
 ```shell
 cfssl gencert -initca intermediate-ca.json | cfssljson -bare intermediate_ca
 cfssl sign -ca ca.pem -ca-key ca-key.pem -config cfssl.json -profile intermediate_ca intermediate_ca.csr | cfssljson -bare intermediate_ca
 ```

-Now we are ready for the good stuff, creating the host certificates!;
+Nex step is to create the host certificates;
 you will need to put your fully qualified host name (``hostname -f``) on the host-1.json file and some software also expect the IP address (``ip address|grep inet``), we will do both:
 ```json
 {